Canada comes together to support small and local businesses during Canada United Weekend from August 28 to 30

-Canada United Weekend is part of a nationwide movement bringing together over 65 leading brands, the national Chamber of Commerce network and business associations to rally Canadians to buy, dine and shop local
+Canada United Weekend is the finale event to an unprecedented national movement, featuring the opportunity to win1 1 of 25 $10,000 cash prizes when Canadians buy or dine local

-VANCOUVER, BC, Aug.
-25, 2020 /CNW/ - COVID-19 has had an unprecedented impact on small and local businesses, and now more than ever, they need our help.
-From August 28 to 30, Canadians across the country are invited to come together to show their support for businesses in their community by shopping and dining local during Canada United Weekend.
+TORONTO, Aug.
+27, 2020 /CNW/ - COVID-19 has had an unprecedented impact on small and local businesses, and now more than ever, they need our help.
+From August 28 to 30, Canadians across the country can come together to show their support for the businesses that make up their community by shopping and dining local during Canada United Weekend.

-Canadians will have access to special offers and promotions throughout the weekend from participating Canada United partners, such as:

-- the chance to enter to win1 one of 25 $10,000 prizes at gocanadaunited.ca/win just for shopping or dining at local eligible businesses;

 About Canada United

+Supporting local business has never been more important and will be critical to moving Canada's recovery forward.
 Canada United is a national movement to rally support for local businesses and deliver grant relief to help small businesses as they re-open.
-It was created by RBC in partnership with more than 65 leading brands, the national Chamber of Commerce network and business associations across Canada.
+Created by RBC in partnership with more than 65 leading brands, the national Chamber of Commerce network and business associations across Canada, it gives every Canadian the chance to show their support through actions big and small.
 Visit gocanadaunited.ca to learn more.

 About RBC